Attitude Adjustment

 • Ignore your fears beyond what they can teach you.

-• Distance yourself from your past mistakes by committing to not do those things again.
+• Distance yourself from your past mistakes by committing to avoid those actions in the future.

 • Don’t dwell on what other people are thinking or might say.